Cancellation for $(G,n)$-complexes and the Swan finiteness obstruction: Orders in quaternionic components of

 \section{Orders in quaternionic components of $\Q G$}

 Recall that, for a finite group $G$, the rational group ring $\Q G$ is semisimple and so admits a decomposition into simple $\Q$-algebras.
 For the quaternion groups of order $4n \ge 8$, we have

-where $\zeta_d = e^{2 \pi i/d} \in \C$ is a primitive $d$th root of unity, and $\Q[\zeta_d,j] \subseteq \H$ sits inside the real quaternions.
-This is stated on \cite[p75]{Sw83} though a more detailed proof can be found in \cite[p48-51]{Jo03 book}.
+and where $Q_{4n}^{\text{ab}}$ denotes the abelianisation of $Q_{4n}$, where $\zeta_d = e^{2 \pi i/d} \in \C$ is a primitive $d$th root of unity, and $\Q[\zeta_d,j] \subseteq \H$ sits inside the real quaternions.
+This is stated on \cite[p75]{Sw83} though a more detailed proof can be found in \cite[p48-51]{Jo03a}.
 In order to apply the results of Section \ref{section:mass-formulas}, it will be helpful to note that